At many colleges, students need to begin planning in the fall for the big move.

 If your student’s college offers no information, they’ll need to rely on upperclassmen, friends of friends, kids they’ve met in class or someone else they know who is currently living off-campus.

 When to start looking The fall is the most common time to begin apartment/house “shopping,” according to parents I’ve spoken with.
 Generally, this enables students to find the best prices in the more popular neighborhoods.
 But I also have a friend whose daughter didn’t need to commit to a place until June.

 Understanding rental rates One of the reasons we were okay with our kids moving out of college housing was the cost savings.
 Generally, it’s cheaper, but options make a difference.
 Teach your student to compare apples to apples: Which, if any utilities, are included?
 Does the apartment come furnished or unfurnished?
 Is there a dishwasher?
 Air conditioning?
 Washer and dryer in unit/building?
 Will there be a monthly or annual parking fee?
 The answers will help determine which place offers the best value.

-Leasing terms Most leases run twelve months, which means you pay for the summer, even if you’re living at home.
-Students do sublet during the summer break or while studying abroad.
+Leasing terms Most leases run twelve months, which means your child will pay for the summer, even if they’re living at home for those few months.
+Students often sublet during the summer break or while studying abroad.

 As the parent, you may be required to co-sign on the lease.

-Other considerations Make sure your student is realistic about the distance to campus, especially if he sleeps through his alarm, attends school with harsh winters or daily downpours, or won’t have a car to get around.
+Other considerations Make sure your student is realistic about the distance to campus, especially if they sleep through their alarm, attend school with harsh winters or daily downpours, or won’t have a car to get around.

-Before signing a lease, your teen should talk with other kids who’ve rented from this landlord to learn how responsive he is, especially with repairs.
+Before signing a lease, your teen should talk with other kids who’ve rented from this landlord to learn how responsive they are, especially with repairs.